lammps/lammps/doc/src/Howto_grid.rst

 which overlay the simulation domain.
 For 2d and 3d simulations these are 2d and 3d grids respectively.
 Conceptually a grid can be thought of as a collection of grid cells, each of which has an associated grid point.
-Internally, the grid point can either be a corner point of the grid cell, or at its center.
-Each grid cell (or point) stores one or more values (data).
+Internally, the grid point is typically the center point of the grid cell, though that is a coding option when using grids.
+Each grid cell stores one or more values (data).

 The grid points and data they store are distributed across processors.
-Each processor owns the grid points (and their data) that lie within the spatial sub-domain of the processor.
-If needed for its computations, it may also store ghost grid points with data.
+Each processor owns the grid cells (and their data) whose grid points lie within the spatial sub-domain of the processor.
+If needed for its computations, it may also store ghost grid cells with their data.

 These grids can overlay orthogonal or triclinic simulation boxes; see the :doc:`Howto triclinic <Howto_triclinic>` doc page for an